Japan expands COVID-19 curbs as surges strain hospitals - Up News Info

 Article content

+In response to criticism from within and outside his ruling coalition, Suga said on Wednesday the change was aimed at regions suffering a surge in COVID-19 cases, such as Tokyo, and was not nationally uniform.

-On Thursday, he appeared to backpedal further, saying moderately ill patients in need of oxygen treatment would be admitted to hospital.
+On Thursday, he appeared to back-pedal further, saying moderately ill patients in need of oxygen treatment would be admitted to hospital and doctors would make final decisions.

-The backlash is a fresh blow to the premier ahead of a ruling party leadership race and general election later this year.
+The backlash is another blow to Suga before a ruling party leadership race and parliamentary election this year.

 Advertisement